Rock-Your-Data/ryd-workshops/Cloud Data Integration 101/Readme.md

 Then it will execute the transforamtion job **dim_airports**.
 It will query **matillion_stg_airports**, apply transformation logic and write into the dimension tables **matillion_dim_airoports**.

 Matillion allows us to organize jobs in folders.
 Let's also create a folder **101**.
-> You can download file from repo *Cloud Data Integration 101.json* and import it to the Matillion via Project->Import.
-It has 3 jobs that we will create.
-You may need to update S3 bucket for rds one based on your email from Orbitera.

 ## Loading data from S3:
 Ok, we ran existing jobs and we got some data in Snowflake.
 Let's create another job.